Noise at Work Regulations 2005

 This legislation affects staff who work in noisy environments or with noisy equipment.
-The duties require that schools / service directorates carry out noise assessments (specialist equipment required – refer to Safety, Environment and Continuity Ext 7079) and, where exposure to noise is more than the fist action level of 80 dB(A) schools / service directorates must look at ways to:
+The duties require that faculties / service directorates carry out noise assessments (specialist equipment required – refer to Safety, Environment, Security and Continuity Ext 7102) and, where exposure to noise is more than the fist action level of 80 dB(A) faculties / service directorates must look at ways to:

 - reduce exposure